awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ------
 #### [ AWS CLI ]

    1. Determine your cluster's OIDC provider URL\.
-Replace `cluster-name` with your cluster name\.
+Replace `my-cluster` with your cluster name\.
 If the output from the command is `None`, review the **Prerequisites**\.

       ```
-      aws eks describe-cluster --name cluster-name --query "cluster.identity.oidc.issuer" --output text
+      aws eks describe-cluster --name my-cluster --query "cluster.identity.oidc.issuer" --output text
       ```

       Output